How to Grow, Care and Propagate Goldfish Plant (Columnea gloriosa)

 Brown leaf marks

-Brown leaf marks in Goldfish Plant are sunscorch marks caused by exposure of the plant to hot direct sunlight.
+Brown leaf marks in Goldfish Plant are sunscorch marks caused by exposure of the plant to direct sunlight.
 The plant requires bright light away from direct sunlight.
+Keep it away or shield it from direct sunlight by installing a light curtain to filter the light.

 No blooms